Treasury: Arizona risks relief funds over anti-mandate rules – KION546

 Associated Press

-WASHINGTON (AP) — The Biden administration is threatening to recoup COVID-19 relief funds sent to Arizona over state provisions that it says discourage families and school districts from following federal guidance recommending face coverings in schools.
-At issue are two state programs meant to help schools and students but direct funding away from jurisdictions with mask requirements.
-In a Friday letter, the Treasury Department warns that the state has 60 days to remove the anti-masking provisions before the federal government moves to recover the relief money and threatens to withhold the next tranche of aid as well.
+WASHINGTON (AP) — The Biden administration is threatening to recoup COVID-19 relief funds sent to Arizona over state provisions it says discourage families and school districts from following federal guidance recommending face coverings in schools.
+At issue are two state programs that are meant to help schools and students but that direct funding away from jurisdictions with mask requirements.
+The Treasury Department warns in a Friday letter that Arizona has 60 days to remove the anti-masking provisions before the federal government moves to recover the relief money.
+It also threatens to withhold the next tranche of aid.
+Arizona has received about half of the $4.2 billion awarded to it under the 2021 coronavirus relief bill.